 Our raw Mulberry Fruit Powder is a true nutritional treasure, being used in both alternative and traditional medicines for years.
-Mulberry contains a vast amount of nutrients essential to ones health with an overwhelming amount of anti-inflammatory, cleansing and healing properties to refresh and restore the body.
+Mulberry contains a vast amount of nutrients essential to ones health with an overwhelming amount of phytonutrients that support healthy inflammation, cleansing and healing properties to refresh and restore the body.

-The Mulberry, like many dark colored berries contains anthocyanins, powerful anti-oxidants which fight free radicals and protect our bodies from disease by enhancing the immune system.
+The Mulberry, like many dark colored berries contains anthocyanins, powerful antioxidants which fight free radicals and may protect our bodies from illness by supporting the immune system.
 Some believe that all disease primarily stems from inflammation.
-Mulberry and contains resveratrol, an anti-inflammatory and anti-mutagen agent generally found in red wine which can keep healthy cells from getting inflamed and mutating.
+Mulberry contains resveratrol, an anti-inflammatory and anti-mutagenic agent generally found in red wine which may possibly prevent healthy cells from getting damaged.

-Mulberry can also be useful in fighting the inflammation which can lead to blood clots and other circulatory problems.
-Mulberry has superior antiseptic cleansing qualities and actually cleanses the blood.
-This can help promote blood circulation, lower blood pressure, and blood sugar and cholesterol levels.
-The cleansing properties of Mulberry also help to promote healthy liver and kidney functions.
+Mulberry can also be useful in supporting healthy circulation.
+Mulberry may have superior antiseptic cleansing qualities and contains nutrients that support the body’s natural detoxification process.
+This may lead to overall better health.
+The cleansing properties of Mulberry may also support healthy liver and kidney functions.
 Mulberry contains cyanidin 3-glucoside, which studies say may reduce the risk of a number of degenerative problems.

-Mulberry is commonly used to increase energy, fighting anemia, weakness, dizziness and general fatigue.
-It is even know to help with neurological disorders and have a soothing, calming effect on your nerves.
-It can ease the symptoms of insomnia, hypertension and reduce heart palpitations.
+Mulberry is commonly used to support energy to possibly help with fighting anemia, weakness, dizziness and general fatigue.
+It is even known to support the neurological system and may have a soothing, calming effect on your nerves.
+Due to the support it gives to the neurological system it may possibly ease the symptoms of insomnia, hypertension and heart palpitations.
 It has amazing healing qualities and is known to help those recovering from illness, surgeries and childbirth.
-Mulberries are used to stimulate overall digestive health by eliminating abdominal distention and regulating gastric juice secretion, helping with stomach problems such as gastritis and constipation.
+Mulberries are used to stimulate support healthy digestion and regulate gastric juice secretion, helping with stomach problems such as gastritis and constipation.

-Some possible benefits of our raw Mulberry powder may include:
+Some possible traditional uses of Raw Mulberry Fruit Powder may include:

 ● Improving digestion and assimilation

-The Mulberry is a powerful fruit used to strengthen immunity and fight off illness.
-With amazing healing, anti-inflammatory and cleansing antioxidants, our Mulberry Fruit Powder is perfect for anyone wanting to live healthy and stay healthy.
+With amazing healing, anti-inflammatory and cleansing antioxidants, Mulberry Fruit Powder is perfect for anyone wanting to live healthy and stay healthy.
 Try it today!

 Suggested Use: Mix 1 tablespoon with juice, yogurt or add to your favorite smoothie.